japila-books/apache-spark-internals/docs/executor/TaskMetrics.md

 [[creating-instance]]
 TaskMetrics takes no arguments to be created.

-TaskMetrics is available using <<spark-TaskContext.md#taskMetrics, TaskContext.taskMetrics>>.
+TaskMetrics is available using [TaskContext.taskMetrics](../scheduler/TaskContext.md#taskMetrics).

 TIP: Use ROOT:SparkListener.md#onTaskEnd[SparkListener.onTaskEnd] to intercept ROOT:SparkListener.md#SparkListenerTaskEnd[SparkListenerTaskEnd] events to access the <<TaskMetrics, TaskMetrics>> of a task that has finished successfully.